GIMP Developer Site now have improved navigation!

 We recommend using quit to declare errors along with gimp-message.

-In ScriptFu v3 it causes the interpreter to stop interpreting a script and yield an error of type GimpPDBStatus.
+In ScriptFu v3 quit causes the interpreter to stop interpreting a script and yield an error of type GimpPDBStatus.
 That is, it immediately returns an error to the GIMP app or other caller.
 The GIMP app will show an error message including the phrase “script quit with error code x.”

-You should still call gimp-message just before calling quit, with an informative error message.
+Even so, you should still call gimp-message just before calling quit, with an informative error message.
 The numeric code that quit prints is not informative to users, only to the script author.

 (define (script-fu-my-plugin)